Funk & Wagnalls Standard College Dictionary

 Actually, it's easy to form a congress that is approximately representative of the voters in all respects.
 Simply choose the appropriate number of registered voters by random lottery and make them the congress.
 Is this a good idea?
 No?

 Well, how about having people's vote count in proportion to the taxes they pay, and select representatives at random by the same proportions?
 It would eliminate people who don't know how to manage money.
 Government's job is basically to spend their money, so they should have a vote in proportion to the amount of the government's money that was theirs.
 No?
-What if we be nice and give people who get more from the government than they pay a zero vote instead of a negative vote?
+What if we include a voting-stipend for people who have done military service, seeing how they're contributing in not just money?
 Still no?
-What if we include a voting-stipend for people who have done military service, seeing how they're really contributing too?
+Notice that people who take more than they receive (those in poverty) will get a negative vote.
+If I were in their shoes, I'd complain loudly, but I'd be sure to vote (the government is explicitly promising to do the opposite of whatever I tell it to do).
+There'd be a few negative representatives, too, whose votes in congress would be negative.
+The press would love them.
 Hum.
-That might actually work.
+This might actually work.
 But I still think it's missing the point.

 Orders of Magnitude